Skip to main content

 Example: pay fees with Wonderland's PrivateFPC

-The SDK exports two payment methods (FPCFeePaymentMethod for users who already have a private balance, and PrivateMintAndPayFeePaymentMethod for cold-start) plus a registerPrivateContract helper that registers the FPC with your PXE using the shared salt — no deployment transaction needed.
+The SDK exports two payment methods plus a registerPrivateContract helper that registers the FPC with your PXE using the shared deployment salt, with no deployment transaction needed:

 For installation, the complete bridge-claim-mint-pay flow, required send() options (including additionalScopes and gasSettings), and a runnable end-to-end example, see the SDK README and the integration test.